Jaeg6/ROBLOX_Dev/README.md

 # ROBLOX_Dev
-Scripts used within' ROBLOX studio.
+Scripts used within' ROBLOX studio whilst developing.
 Feel free to use them as a reference.